boukendesho/speedtest-snap/README.md

 [Speedtest by Ookla](https://www.speedtest.net/)

-This is an unofficial Linux desktop client for speedtest, that works as a wrapper around the official cli tool.
+This is an unofficial snap cli for speedtest, that works as a wrapper around the official cli tool.

 ### Authors